jsdir/datastored/docs/model.md

 ### `Model.create(data[, options])`

 Builds a new `Instance` with `data` and saves it.
-If successful, the returned promise is fulfilled with the instance including an id and the loaded data.
+If successful, the returned promise is fulfilled with the instance including an id and the loaded data. `data` is transformed with the input transform set.

 - `data` (object, required) ...
 Data to initialize the new `Instance` with.
 - `options` (object, optional)